Early Life and Education of Simone Biles: A Complete Timeline

 March 14, 1997: Simone Biles Born

-On March 14, 1997, Simone Arianne Biles Owens was born.
-She later became an American artistic gymnast, and the most decorated gymnast in history with 11 Olympic medals and 30 World Championship medals.
+On March 14, 1997, Simone Arianne Biles Owens (née Biles) was born.
+She is an American artistic gymnast and is the most decorated gymnast in history, with 11 Olympic medals and 30 World Championship medals.

 Others born on this day/year

-In 2000, Simone Biles's maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles, began temporarily caring for Shanon's children in Spring, Texas, after learning his grandchildren were in foster care.
+In 2000, Simone Biles's maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles, began caring temporarily for Shanon's children, including Simone, in Spring, Texas.

 2012: Switched to Home Schooling